 All Education courses, except Education 1, are largely professional in their content, and registration in all but Education 1 is restricted to candidates for the Diploma in Education.
-For the requirements for a Superior First Class Licence to teach see page 50.
+For the requirements for a Diploma in Education and for a Superior First Class License to teach see p.
+49.

-Educational Psychology and Principles of Education.
-M. and W. at 11 a. m. and for a part of the term, F. at 11 a. m.
+1. Educational Psychology and Principles of Education.- $M.,\ W.\ and\ F.\ at\ 11\ a.\ m.$

 Open only to Seniors in Arts and Science and Education students.